 Once a series of mercantile piers and industrial uses cut off from the city by Interstate 95, Philadelphia's Delaware River waterfront has been the subject of numerous planning studies over five decades.
-The new Park at Penn's Landing will reconnect Philadelphia to its river's edge by constructing a transformational civic space at the heart of the city's waterfront.
+The new Penn's Landing Park will reconnect Philadelphia to its river's edge by constructing a transformational civic space at the heart of the city's waterfront.
 The I-95 Central Access Philadelphia (CAP) project will guide pedestrians from city sidewalks to an 11.5-acre park with a series of public amenities and attractions.

 In 2011, KieranTimberlake contributed to the award-winning Master Plan for the Central Delaware.
-The new Park at Penn's Landing is one of several initiatives developed from this plan, which proposed a public realm composed of parks, trails, and roads, transforming the formerly industrial waterfront into a landscape of 21st century urban development.
+The new Penn's Landing Park is one of several initiatives developed from this plan, which proposed a public realm composed of parks, trails, and roads, transforming the formerly industrial waterfront into a landscape of 21st century urban development.

 © Hargreaves Jones